Eddie Fisher with then-wife Debbie Reynolds, right, and future-wife Elizabeth Taylor in 1958 (Getty Images / Hulton Archive)

-In the pre-rock 'n' roll era of the early 1950s, Eddie Fisher – who would have turned 85 today – was among the top pop singers, charting dozens of hit singles as one of the last of the classic crooners.
+In the pre-rock 'n' roll era of the early 1950s, Eddie Fisher – born Aug.
+10, 1928, 85 years ago today – was among the top pop singers, charting dozens of hit singles as one of the last of the classic crooners.
 But music is only one part of his legacy.
-When we think of Eddie Fisher, we can’t help but remember his many romances.
-Singing made Eddie Fisher famous, acting brought him nationwide name recognition, but it was marrying – and the scandals that came with it – that made him notorious.
+When we think of Fisher, we can't help but remember his many romances.
+Singing made Fisher famous, acting brought him nationwide name recognition, but it was marrying – and the scandals that came with it – that made him notorious.

 Fisher's best friend was Mike Todd – third husband of the much-married Elizabeth Taylor, who was herself a close friend to Reynolds.
 When Todd died suddenly, Fisher was there to console his lovely widow.
 But perhaps he gave her a few too many friendly hugs, because soon Fisher and Taylor were embroiled in a love affair that would destroy his marriage and the friendship between Taylor and Reynolds.

 Reynolds, though devastated by her husband's behavior with her best friend, was reluctant to get a divorce.
 She didn't believe in giving up on a marriage.
 But Fisher and Taylor were determined to marry, and, according to Reynolds, they guilted her into divorce, telling her they'd carry on the affair no matter what.
 Reynolds finally agreed, and in 1959 – three and a half hours after the divorce was finalized – Fisher wed Taylor.